pseiler/helpling/README.md

 ```sh
 EDITOR=vim sudo -E systemctl edit --force --full supportbot.service
 ```
-Of course the name of the service can be changed.
+Of course the name of the service can be changed too.
 Then copy the contents of *bot.service.example* into the editor and change the following parameters:
 * **WorkingDirectory** - The path to the directory where your bot is located
 * **ExecStart** - Change the path to the bot.py according to the files location
 * **User** - Change the username to the user which executes the bot